great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_azure_blob_storage.md

     ```

-3. **Update your configuration file to include a new store for Expectations on Azure storage account**
+3. **Update your configuration file to include a new store for Expectations on Azure Storage account**

     In our case, the name is set to ``expectations_AZ_store``, but it can be any name you like.
 We also need to make some changes to the ``store_backend`` settings.
 The ``class_name`` will be set to ``TupleAzureBlobStoreBackend``,  ``container`` will be set to the name of your blob container (the equivalent of S3 bucket for Azure) you wish to store your expectations, ``prefix`` will be set to the folder in the container where Expectation files will be located, and ``connection_string`` will be set to ``${AZURE_STORAGE_CONNECTION_STRING}``, which references the corresponding key in the ``config_variables.yml`` file.